MicrosoftDocs/mixed-reality/mixed-reality-docs/mrlearning-base-ch2.md

 ![MR213_BuildSettings](images/mrlearning-base-ch2-2step8im.PNG)

 Now when the button is pressed, it should change to a new color (e.g., cyan) and when the button is released it should change back to the default color you specified (e.g., light gray.)
 Press the “play” button on the top of the screen to try it out in the editor or deploy to your HoloLens 2 to test!

+> Todo: add link to tell people how to test in editor using simulated hands, etc...
+>
+> Todo: note on increasing field of view or moving objects into view, etc...

 ### Creating a panel of buttons using MRTK’s Grid Object Collection